 Car or bus

-Paz de Ariporo is located 92 kilometers north of Yopal, and it’s home to master campechana craftsman Hermes Romero and totumo artisan Lorena Vanegas.
+Paz de Ariporo is located 92 kilometers north of Yopal, passing through La Chaparrera and Pore; it’s home to master campechana craftsman Hermes Romero and totumo artisan Lorena Vanegas.
 Before arriving there, make a stop in Pore (72 km), the birthplace of famous llanero singer Cholo Valderrama.
 Paz de Ariporo is renowned for its pilgrimage to the patron saint, the Virgin of Manare; its patron saint festivities on January 6 are truly unique.
 During Holy Week, they host the Trompo and Zaranda Festival, celebrating traditional children’s games.
 A recommended plan is to visit Hato La Aurora, a reserve where you can observe jaguars, deer, capybaras, and numerous bird species (enter through the La Cristalina entrance).
 You can also experience llano work and learn about horseshoeing, enjoy mamona, a regional dish, and listen to cowboy songs.
-Locals recommend trying cerdo al hoyo and the traditional pisillo, dried and ground meat, pira, similar to pisillo but in small squares, which is used in sopa de pira.
+Locals recommend trying cerdo al hoyo and the traditional pisillo, dried and ground meat, pira, similar to pisillo but in small squares, which is used in pira soup.

 Now, your journey takes you south.
 Aguazul, located just half an hour from the capital (26 kilometers), is the place where we want you to visit Fredy Landines, a luthier who crafts cuatros.
 The Laguna del Tinije and the Farallones Trail are known attractions in the area, and birdwatching is one of the highlights.
 In addition to rice cultivation, a popular local beverage is guarruz, or rice and cheese porridge.
 When it comes to food, you must visit Doña Emelina Ríos at La Cocina de la Mamá Señora (Santa Mónica farm) to taste traditional dishes prepared with old-time recipes and flavors.
 An unforgettable character to meet is Mr. Argemiro Pirabán, the llanero cowboy, a man who embodies pure Llaneridad.
 Watching him lasso, wrangle, and ride is a unique experience.